0xVector/envoy-cache-ext/README.md

 stream level flow control via a flow control window.
 In a nutshell, the size of the window is exchanged between the parties and sender limits its output when reaching the end of the window.
 The backpressure can also come from this window.

-**HTTP/3** introduces the QUIC protol as a new transport layer protocol.
-It improves the multiplexing capabilities over HTTP/2 by making multiplexed streams over a single connection independent and thus eliminating the HoL blocking that HTTP/2 displayed - when e.g a packet loss occurred in a single stream, all streams in the multiplexed connection were blocked till retransmission.
+**HTTP/3** introduces the QUIC protocol as a new transport layer protocol.
+It improves the multiplexing capabilities over HTTP/2 by making multiplexed streams over a single connection independent and thus eliminating the HoL blocking inside a connection that HTTP/2 displayed - when e.g a packet loss occurred in a single stream, all streams in the multiplexed connection were blocked till retransmission.
 This also means that when a single slow follower pauses the whole coalesced upstream stream for all followers, other streams multiplexed in their connections are not affected.